bodenr/expose/Readme.md

 expose({scope: exports, fn: echo});
 ```

-Expose all exports in .js files under the current module's `./lib` dir,
+Expose all exports in `.js` files under the current module's `lib` dir,
 but don't recurse into sub-dirs:
 ```js
 exports = expose({recurse: false});
 ```

-Expose all exports in files ending in `a.js` under the current module's `./lib` dir:
+Expose all exports in files ending in `a.js` under the current module's `lib` dir:
 ```js
 exports = expose({grep: /a.js$/});
 ```

-Expose all exports for `.js` files under the current module's `./lib` dir that don't
+Expose all exports for `.js` files under the current module's `lib` dir that don't
 end in `a.js`:
 ```js
 exports = expose({ungrep: /a.js$/});